 Agus said he hopes the women undergoing the procedure will have their progress tracked so doctors can learn from their experiences.
 Agus also said procedures along these lines have been available for decades for women battling cancer, but not women who are healthy.

 “Women who are about to undergo chemotherapy that can bring on menopause at a very young age, we’ve been able to store pieces of their ovary and then re-implant it and many of them have been able to go on and have children,” Agus said.
 “This is very different, though.
 These are women who don’t have any other medical issues to delay menopause.”

 So who, if anyone, should be considering this procedure?

 “I spoke yesterday with someone at the clinic and what they told me was the majority of the 10 women who have done it, their mothers had gone through significant side effects when going through menopause,” Agus said.
 “There’s no answer who should have this.
 Presumably some women say, listen, nature says my hormones go down, I will do that.
-Or I want to take a pill a day that will actually.
+Or I want to take a pill a day that will actually replace hormones.
 But here’s a biologic way to potentially keep menopause delayed.”

 Agus said after the tissue is re-implanted, it could potentially be taken out again.

 “This tissue turns active again as soon as they put it in,” Agus said.
 “And the power is, if you don’t like what’s happening, they could potentially take it back out.”